HeimtunEngineering/veggies/docs/NODE_SETUP.md

 1. Wait until initial startup configuration is done
 2. Log in using default (ubuntu/ubuntu) or your own login

+# Fix keyboard layout

+1. Run the command `sudo dpkg-reconfingure keyboard-configuration`
+2. Follow the steps and select the default hotkeys

 # Configure network

 1. Check network interface using `ls /sys/class/net`